 Typically 15 to 20 amps is about all you want on a single circuit.
 If you have some item, such as a windlass, a pump, or other device that draws 15 or more amps, then put it on a single circuit with it's own fuse.

-The one item that is normally not fused is the starter motor.
-The power surge is so large, and the amperage so high, that any fuse would blow.
-Since the starter motor is only used momentarily to start the engine, it is normally not fused.
-However in recent years fuses have become available for this use, but they are not required.
+The one item that is normally not fused is the starter (cranking) motor.
+The power surge is so large, and the amperage so high, that the fuse would blow.
+Since the cranking motor is only used momentarily to start the engine, it is normally not fused.
+However, in recent years fuses have become available for this use, but they are not required.

-For a nice neat installation you should use a fuse block, rather than in-line fuses or separate fuses This way, all of your fuses are in one place, they can be labeled so you know what circuit they protect, and what size they are.
+For a nice neat installation you should use a fuse block, like that in the picture above, rather than in-line fuses or separate fuses.
+This way, all of your fuses are in one place, they can be labeled so you know what circuit they protect, and what size they are.

-If wire passes through a hole in a bulkhead, or into a panel box, it should be protected against chafing, or wear, by a rubber grommet, duct seal, or some other means to keep it from being damaged.
+Protect wire: If wire passes through a hole in a bulkhead, or into a panel box, it should be protected against chafing, or wear, by a rubber grommet, duct seal, or some other means to prevent damage.

-Label the wires at each end, so you can easily identify what it is for.
+Label Wires: Wires should be labeled at each end to identify their purpose.
 Just a piece of tape with a name on it will do.
 There are labels made just for wire, but they are not necessary.
-But if you want a professional looking job labels are best.
+But if you want a professional looking job, labels are best.

-Here are the titles of some of these.
+Here are the titles of some good reference books:

 Some excellent web sites for boat electrical questions: